Nowazish-Nur-Kayef/CEC-PTH/README.md

 ## About the coaching center

 The director of this coaching center is respected **Choton Dey** sir.
-This website is developed by [Nowazish Nure Kayef](https://github.com/Nowazish-Nur-Kayef).
+This website is developed and maintained by [Nowazish Nure Kayef](https://github.com/Nowazish-Nur-Kayef).